YuvanMichaelVivenzi/dotfiles/README.md

 * Like ML4W, there are other dotfiles that are probably bound to end up in maintainance mode.
 * These "maintainence mode" things are usually stuff that I don't use anymore, but would like to keep updated.
 And probably switch to these every once a while when I get bored.
 These will typically be kept sure to work with the most recent versions as of now.
 I would encourage reporting issues and would love to get it fixed asap.
 * I'm looking at some VM options and bare metal ones to maintain and check multiple versions of these dotfiles on seperate Arch installations.
 As an "all in one" like I tried likes to get stuff confusing.
 You can see the mess in the new "dev" branch.
 Anyways Stay Tuned!
-* Some o the dotfiles I'm lookin' at,
+* Some of the dotfiles I'm lookin' at,
 * ML4W
 * HyDE
 * sane 1090x